A Roadside Stand by Robert Frost – Complete Poem Explanation | Summary & Analysis

 👉 They are either too busy, careless, or selfish to care about the villagers’ needs.

 Q9.
-What kind of goods are sold at the stand?
+According to the poem “A Roadside Stand” by Robert Frost, what kind of goods are sold at the stand?

 👉 Natural products like wild berries and squash are sold, which reflect rural simplicity.

 Q10.
-How does the poet criticize social reformers?
+According to the poem “A Roadside Stand” by Robert Frost, how does the poet criticize social reformers?

 👉 He calls them “greedy good-doers” who pretend to help but actually harm villagers by taking away their independence.